kali/kali.github.io/_posts/2016-02-15-Embrace-the-glow-cloud.md

 at number-of-cores - 1 for small cluster, and down to a fraction of the number-of-cores (around one third) for the bigger cluster configuration I have tried.
-Intuitively, as the cluster grows, there is more stuff to be exchanges with peers, so the worker thread count (that the parameter control) have to be reduced to leave more space to the background networking thread.
+Intuitively, as the cluster grows, there is more stuff to be exchanged with peers, so the worker thread count (that the parameter control) has to be reduced to leave more space to the background networking thread.

 This is for the 5*c3.8xlarge cluster.
 The lines show the duration of the process, the bars are cost-efficiency comparing to RedShift.